Resource Guide

 Having food at your event is a great way to incentivize attendance and create community.
 Here are some different options to consider:

-While this option tends to be more expensive and does have some limitations, it is the most convenient source because it includes food prep, service, and clean-up.
+Our catering provider is Chartwells Dining and is the most convenient source because it includes food prep, service, and clean-up.
 To start, visit their website for the menu options and you’ll complete the form available on that site.
-If you have specific needs (e.g. cultural dishes, allergens, etc), meet with them to see how they can accommodate those.
+If you have specific needs (e.g. cultural dishes, allergens, etc), meet with the staff to see how they can accommodate those requests.
 You can also provide Catering with the WWU per diem rates for meals so as not to exceed these limits and generate some cost savings.

 This is a simple, easy, and worry-free way of providing food.
 Pre-packaged food can be purchased from stores such as Fred Meyer, US Foods, Costco, etc and should be single-serving options that don’t need to be refrigerated or prepared in any way.

-For Fred Meyer, you can request a Purchase Order (PO) through the Expenditure Request (ER) e-form ahead of time.
+For Fred Meyer, you can request a Purchase Order (PO) as a form of payment on the Expenditure Request (ER) e-form ahead of time.
 The Student Engagement Finance Office will print or email that PO document for you, which you will bring to the store as the form of payment.
 Be sure to over-estimate the costs and arrive at a “not to exceed” dollar amount as well as a list of what you will purchase.

 For other stores, you can request to check out a p-card or you can purchase the food yourself and request a reimbursement.
 If receiving a reimbursement, be sure you know that your budget can cover the cost.
 Reimbursements need a receipt attached to the ER (a photo) after purchasing so be sure to hang on to that.